gravitational/teleport/rfd/0137-unified-resource-view.md

 ## Details

-In order to get a searchable and filterable list of all resource kinds, we will create a new, in-memory store that will initialize on auth service start and only live as long as the service is up.
+In order to get a searchable and filterable list of all resource kinds, we will create a new, in-memory store on the auth server that will initialize on auth service start and only live as long as the service is up.
 The watcher will update the store any time it receives an event for any of the watched kinds.
 We will use a very similar setup for this as our in-memory backend, but instead of storing the resource in its textual representation required by the backend, we can store resources as their concrete type(e.g. types.ServerV2).